Reloaded-Project/Reloaded-III/docs/Launcher/Best-Practices.md

 Ideally the user should be able to cleanly install/uninstall the mod loader and their mods.

-So keep all your manager/loader related files away from the game folder, or at least in a subfolder like `.Reloaded-III`.
+So keep all your manager/loader related files away from the game folder, or at least in a subfolder like `.Reloaded3`.